luisarizmendi/ocp-libvirt-ipi-role/README.md

 You need to create a playbook (let's say `ocp_libvirt_ipi.yaml`), an inventory file with the KVM node details and you are good to import the role.

-Find below a playbook example where we call the role and include the variables to customize the environment
+Find below a playbook example where we call the role and include the variables to customize the environment ([release name can be found here](https://mirror.openshift.com/pub/openshift-v4/clients/ocp))

 ```
 ---